celestiaorg/celestia-specs/specs/data_structures.md

 | `validator`   | [Address](#address) | The validator being delegating to.  |
 | `startHeight` | `uint64`            | Block height when delegation began. |

+Delegation objects represent a delegation.
+They have two statuses:
+1. `Bonded`: This delegation is enabled for a `Queued` _or_ `Bonded` validator.
+Delegations to a `Queued` validator can be withdrawn immediately, while delegations for a `Bonded` validator must be unbonded first.
+1. `Unbonding`: This delegation is unbonding.
+It will remain in this status for at least `UNBONDING_DURATION` blocks, and while unbonding may still be slashed.
+Once the unbonding duration has expired, the delegation can be withdrawn.

 ## Decimal

 TODO define a format for numbers in the range `[0,1]`